ddmitov/perl-executing-browser/README.md

 ## Calling User Perl Scripts
   PEB recognizes two types of local user-level Perl scripts: **long running scripts** and **AJAX scripts**.
   There is no timeout for all Perl scripts executed by PEB.
-* **Long running Perl scripts:**
+* **Types of Long Running Perl Scripts:**
-    Long running Perl scripts are expected to produce either:

-    **1.** a complete HTML page that will replace the calling page:
-    If a complete HTML page is expected from the Perl script that is called, no special settings should be added.
+    **1. page-producing scripts:**
+    They produce complete HTML pages and no special settings are necessary when they are called from a local page.
 There can be multiple chunks of output from such a script - PEB accumulates them all and displays everything when the script is finished.

+    **2. data-only scripts:**
-    **2.** pieces of data that will be inserted one after the other into the calling page using JavaScript:
+    They don't produce a complete HTML page, but only pieces of data that will be inserted one after the other into the calling page using JavaScript.
 If script output is going to be inserted piece by piece into the HTML DOM of the calling page, then a special query item should be inserted into the script URL.

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```